-If your daughter wears a hajib in PE the teacher may deem it necessary to exclude her from some activities for reasons of health and safety.
+If your daughter wears a hijab in P.E. the teacher may deem it necessary to exclude her from some activities for reasons of health and safety.
 (School colour sports hijabs can be purchased online for P.E. lessons.)
 This also applies to leggings and joggers worn for religious reasons.

-No jewellery is allowed to be worn and watches must be removed during P.E. lessons.
+No jewellery other than a watch is allowed to be worn and watches must be removed during P.E. lessons.
 Risk assessment clearly identifies jewellery as a hazard with many recorded injuries to participants and staff attributable to injudicious non-removal.
+This includes earrings.

 All pupils must change from their school uniform into their P.E. kit for any form of physical activity.
-If tights are worn to school your daughter will need a pair of socks to change into for P.E.
+If tights are worn to school, your daughter will need a pair of socks for P.E.

 Plain trainers or plimsolls in black are required when the lesson is outside.
-When inside and especially on the apparatus we expect the pupils to work in bare feet.
+When inside, and especially on the apparatus, we expect pupils to work in bare feet.
 If a pupil has a verruca or athlete’s foot she should wear her plimsolls whilst it is being treated.
 We also require a letter from parents explaining this.
-Trainers are not allowed for inside P.E.

-As a Health and Safety measure if your daughter has hair which is longer than shoulder length it should be tied back at all times.
-This helps to avoid accidents and head lice.
+As a health and safety measure, if your daughter has hair which is longer than shoulder length it should be tied back at all times.
+This helps avoid accidents and head lice.
 Hair ornaments need to be in school colours.

 Please note that the school accepts no responsibility or liability for any items lost or damaged